 Modifications are controversial among schools, teachers and parents.

-It’s true that modifications can make school less of a struggle for students, including kids with learning and attention issues.
+It’s true that modifications can make school less of a struggle for students, including kids with learning and thinking differences.
 But the result of modifications can be that a child learns less than his peers.
 He might fall behind on important skills.
 Over time, this can put a child at a big disadvantage.